Awakening in the Dark of the Night

 I settle into the floor.
 Breath rises and falls.
 Rises and falls.
 I am home.

 Eckhart Tolle calls it the power of now.
 A Course in Miracles says that in a holy instant we can be restored.
-All we need do is acknowledge that which blocks us off.
-Then, miraculously, peace falls upon us.
+All we need do is acknowledge and experience that which blocks us off.
+Then, miraculously, peace can fall upon us.

 Seeing True™ in Action